bengthedberg/aws/setup/CONTROL-TOWER.md

 **Note:** Going forward, we will use the term landing zone exclusively.

+Key of Control Tower:
+* With AWS, using multiple AWS Accounts is the best way to create comprehensive security/resource boundaries between teams, i.e., we should think of AWS Accounts as resource containers
+* The AWS Organization master account should only contain resources related to setting up AWS Organizations itself
+* Your AWS Organization should include a Security Organizational Unit (OU) with a Log Archive account aggregating all the logs from all the accounts in the AWS Organization; acting as a single source of truth.
+It should also have a Security Tooling account to house automated auditing tools
+* Your AWS Organization should include an Infrastructure OU with a Network account to hold shared networking resources, e.g,. shared VPCs
+* Your AWS Organization should include a Sandbox OU to hold individual developer accounts with fixed spending limits to be used for experimentation
+* You AWS Organization should include a Workloads OU to hold accounts that mirror your development life cycle, e.g., Dev, Pre-Prod (aka Staging), and Prod
+* While one can build a properly configured multi-account environment using a number of AWS services centered around AWS Organizations, AWS Control Tower is a no-cost* service that accomplishes this through a managed set of CloudFormation templates tied together with a user interface

+***Note:** There is no additional charge to use AWS Control Tower.
+However, when you set up AWS Control Tower, you will begin to incur costs for AWS services configured to set up your landing zone and mandatory guardrails.

 ### Observations:

 * The Core OU contains two newly created Member accounts; each with their respective Root users.
 Comparing this to the recommended landing zone, this Core OU is equivalent to the Security OU with the two recommended accounts